-Unhealthy narcissism, whether it manifests as Narcissistic Personality Disorder (NPD) or more of a shadow syndrome of that personality disorder, typically results in the individual living life as a false self or a created image.
-The image bolsters feelings of self worth in the narcissist, as well as helps keep rage and depression at bay.
-Thus, the false self is defensive; it protects from painful feelings.
+Unhealthy narcissism, whether it manifests as full-fledged Narcissistic Personality Disorder (NPD) or more of a shadow syndrome of that personality disorder, will likely result in the individual living life as a created or false self as opposed to what psychologically healthier people select for themselves. and what is that?
+Well, hopefully to try and live as their highest or best selves--what might also be called their authentic selves.
+It's important to realize that for the narcissist, this created or false self bolsters feelings of self-worth.
+It also helps to keep things like rage and depression at bay.
+Mental health professionals describe the false self as defensive because it protects the individual from painful or bad feelings.

 One's goal, however, should be to live life as the authentic self.
 What do I mean by this exactly?
 Well, it might help if I first say what I don't mean.
 After all, some might suppose that living authentically means that you just do and say whatever you want to do and say, and whenever you feel like it, too.
 But rather than living authentically, that's essentially living life as a spoiled child.

 The person living as the authentic self strives to live in a conscious way.
 The person striving to live as the authentic self make choices that help him or her to ilve as their highest or best self.
 This demands taking into consideration the needs and well-being of others, not only the self.
 Hence, one living as the authentic self is not selfish or self-centered as the narcissist is.
 But then, the person living as the authentic self recognizes that we're all interconnected parts of a larger system or whole.
 Right actions strengthen or support that whole whereas wrong actions harm others and/or that whole.
 Furthermore, because one recognizes that he or she is essentially a system within increasingly larger systems yet, the authentic person recognizes that in doing things that harm others or the world, he or she is ultimately harming oneself.